aws/aws-pdk/packages/open-api-gateway/README.md

 }
 ```

-Interceptors may choose to return different responses, for example to catch errors:
+Interceptors may choose to return different responses, for example to return a 500 response for any unhandled exceptions:

 ```java
 import com.generated.api.myjavaapi.client.api.Handlers.Interceptor;